ElektraInitiative/libelektra/src/bindings/jna/README.md

 - Oracle JDK 1.8.0_112 on macOS 10.12 Sierra
 - OpenJDK 1.8.0_121 on Arch Linux
+- OpenJDK 1.9 on Ubuntu
+- Oracle JDK 1.9 build 9+181 on macOS 10.12 Sierra

 Both libraries should work on version 4.0 too, though.